-Requirements Gathering: Focus on business requirements.
+Requirements gathering: Focus on business requirements.
 We often see requirements that mimic the processes of the legacy system, as opposed to focusing on business or system-agnostic requirements born from actual business needs.
 It is therefore important to segregate business and technical requirements.
 Remember, the technical requirements provide the blueprint for the technical solution's architecture, while the business requirements represent the functionality you wish to achieve.

-Stay Focused: All relevant information must be spelled out in detail when it comes to requirement gathering.
+Stay Focused: All relevant information must be spelled out in detail when it comes to requirement Gathering.
 Incorrect or misunderstood requirements result from miscommunications, erroneous assumptions, undocumented processes, and misaligned definitions.

-System Integration: An integration strategy will be required to define standards around how systems will talk to each other.
-Define an Enterprise System Architecture, coding guidelines, tools, languages, system schedulers, and end-points.
+System Integration: An integration strategy is required to define standards around how systems will talk to each other.
+Define an enterprise-system architecture, coding guidelines, tools, languages, system schedulers, and endpoints.
 Develop an end-to-end connectivity approach.